svg-utils/svgo-ll/docs/plugins/convertShapeToPath.md

 Elements are not converted if:

+- There is a CSS tag selector on the `path` element.
 - There is a CSS tag selector on the element name.
-- The units for the element are anything other than 'px'.
+- The units for the element are anything other than `px`.